-Although the small country of Eritrea is rich in history, culture and natural resources, Eritrea just like its mother-country Ethiopia, remains one of the poorest countries in Africa today.
-Eritrea (meaning the red land) is a small country in the horn of Africa (the easternmost projection of the African continent) bordering the Federal Democratic Republic of Ethiopia to the South, The People's Republic of Djibouti to the Southeast, and Sudan to the west.
+Eritrea (which means the "red land") is a small country in the horn of Africa (the easternmost projection of the African continent) bordering the Federal Democratic Republic of Ethiopia to the South, The People's Republic of Djibouti to the Southeast, and Sudan to the west.
 The State of Eritrea also borders the Red Sea in the east and northeast right across from Saudi Arabia and Yemen.

-Officially, the State of Eritrea covers a total land area of about 117,600sq.km (about 0.14% of which is covered by water) with a population of about 6.1 million people.
+Officially, the State of Eritrea covers a total land area of about 117,600sq.km (about 0.14% of which is covered by water) with an "estimated" population of 5.5 million people.
 The population growth rate of Eritrea hovers around 2.4%.

 Poor education (illiteracy) remains a major problem in Eritrea today.
 Eritrea has a literacy rate of about 67.8% for the total population with the female literacy rate hovering around 57.5%.
-In other words, just about 57.5% of the total population of females above the age 15 living in Eritrea today can read and write.
-Although this literacy rate is far better than in countries such as Burkina Faso, this literacy rate falls far below expectation in today's Africa especially in a poor war-torn country like Eritrea starting from scratch.
-The government of Eritrea today continues to ignore the education sector as if unimportant to economic and social developments.
-Instead of improving the quality of education in Eritrea today, the government of Eritrea continues spending millions upon millions of dollars on the military and party-owned businesses both home and abroad while the poor but innocent continue to die in silence.
+In other words, just about 57.5% of the total population of females above the age 15 living in Eritrea today, can read and write.
+Although this literacy rate is above average in this part of Africa, Eritrea's literacy rate falls far below expectations compared to many other African countries.
+Unfortunately however, the current government of Eritrea doesn't pay much attention to sector of education.